 Conveniently located near Colonial Williamsburg and Busch Gardens, Great Wolf Lodge Williamsburg features a six-story Howlin’ Tornado water slide, Wolf Rider Wipeout body surfing simulator, wave pool, lazy river, and Fort Mackenzie interactive treehouse (with obligatory dump bucket).

-There’s also plenty of dry land activities, including MagiQuest, a ropes course, bowling, a 4D theater, Northern Lights Arcade, and Build-A-Bear Workshop.
+There’s also plenty of dry land activities, including MagiQuest, a ropes course, bowling, a 4D theater, Northern Lights Arcade, and Build-A-Bear Workshop at this Great Wolf Lodge location.
 Little kids will enjoy the Clock Tower Show, story time, and PJ parties.
 And when the family’s ready to tuck into a meal, Loose Moose Bar & Grill offers an all-you-can-eat breakfast and dinner buffet.

 Great Wolf Lodge Wisconsin Dells